viveknallur/SMART-GH/README.md

  4. Run Sensor parsing Daemon:
 	- Go to SMART-GH/sensor_processing
 	- run "python process_sensor_data_daemon.py"
+	(This will take some time depending on the amount of sensor data being transformed)
  5. Run "mvn -DskipTests package" (use Cygwin if you are using Windows)
  6. Run "./graphhopper.sh web ./maps/dublin-m50.osm" (use Cygwin if you are using Windows)